Processes Lifetime

 In case the shutdown.command is defined:

-2. Wait for shutdown.timeout_seconds for its completion (if not defined wait for 10 seconds)
+shutdown.timeout_secondsfor its completion (if not defined wait for 10 seconds) - In case of timeout, the process group will receive the

 In case the shutdown.timeout_seconds is defined (without shutdown.command) and the process will fail to terminate within that time, the process group will receive the SIGKILL signal.